Erased but Not Forgotten: How Backdoors Compromise Concept Erasure: Background and Related Work

+\myparagraph{Text-agnostic safety alignment.} While most concept erasure work focuses on removing harmful behavior through the text-conditioning pathway, recent methods suppress unsafe generation without explicit text-side editing, for example, through image-level supervision or preference optimization \citep{li2024safegen,park2024direct,liu2024safetydpo}.
+Although these methods do not rely on textual conditioning to define harmfulness, their erasure capability still depends on the set of harmful trajectories covered during training.
+We leave the development of corresponding erasure-evasion backdoors, which test whether such vision-based safety objectives cover all latent regions through which a backdoor could route harmful generation, for future work.

-Recent works demonstrate that text-to-image diffusion models are vulnerable to targeted manipulations that can override intended behaviors, also known as backdoor or poisoning attacks \cite{zhai2023text, liu2023riatig, huang2024personalization, naseh2024injecting}. \textsc{Nightshade} \cite{shan2024nightshade} is a data-driven poisoning approach that leverages the scarcity of training samples per concept.
-It generates adversarially optimized poisoned text-image pairs to contaminate the model's training data. \rickrolling \cite{struppek2023rickrolling} embeds stealthy backdoors by fine-tuning the text encoder \cite{radford2021learning}, and \eviledit \cite{wang2024eviledit} demonstrates how closed-form remapping of attention matrices can be exploited for a backdoor attack.
+\myparagraph{Poisoning of Diffusion Models.} Recent works demonstrate that text-to-image diffusion models are vulnerable to targeted manipulations that can override intended behaviors, also known as backdoor or poisoning attacks \citep{zhai2023text, liu2023riatig, huang2024personalization, naseh2024injecting}. \textsc{Nightshade} \citep{shan2024nightshade} is a data-driven poisoning approach that leverages the scarcity of training samples per concept.
+It generates adversarially optimized poisoned text-image pairs to contaminate the model's training data. \rickrolling \citep{struppek2023rickrolling} embeds stealthy backdoors by fine-tuning the text encoder \citep{radford2021learning}, and \eviledit \citep{wang2024eviledit} demonstrates how the closed-form remapping of attention matrices by \cite{orgad2023editing} can be exploited for an attack.

-While some prior work has examined how data-based unlearning methods can be exploited to implant backdoors \cite{alam2025reveil, di2022hidden, zhang2023exploiting}, we are not aware of any prior work that explores the use of targeted backdoors to bypass concept erasure.
+While some prior work exploits unlearning methods to \textit{inject} backdoors \citep{alam2025reveil, di2022hidden, zhang2023exploiting}, we are not aware of any prior work that explores the use of targeted backdoors to \textit{bypass} concept erasure.
 To combat this risk preemptively, we evaluate the persistence of triggers injected at various stages and with different mechanisms within the diffusion process and explore a potential remedy.
-Our findings reveal a fundamental vulnerability in current erasure techniques, emphasizing the need for more robust unlearning methods.
+Our findings reveal a fundamental vulnerability in current erasure techniques and offer an overlooked stress test for evaluating and improving concept erasure robustness.